Cases of sexual abuse related to youth sports or youth sports personnel are becoming increasingly commonplace.

-- “What is this sports program doing to protect my child?”
+• “What is this sports program doing to protect my child?”

-- “What should youth sports programs be doing to address this risk?”
+• “What should youth sports programs be doing to address this risk?”

 Why are children at risk in youth sports?

-Children are taught at young ages to trust the coach, an adult in a position of authority.
-The right coach can change a child’s life—teaching and modeling sportsmanship, competition and teamwork.
-The wrong coach can scar a child for life.
-Unfortunately, a growing number of sexual predators are using youth sports to gain access to children.
+Young athletes are taught to trust the coach, an adult in a position of authority.
+The right coach can have an incredibly positive impact on a child’s life—teaching and modeling sportsmanship, competition and teamwork.

 What should youth sports programs do to prevent sexual abuse?